phphd/exceptional-matcher/README.md

 ### Violation formatters

-There are two built-in violation formatters that you can use - `DefaultViolationFormatter` and `ViolationListExceptionFormatter`.
+There are two built-in violation formatters that you can use - `DefaultExceptionViolationFormatter` and `ViolationListExceptionFormatter`.
 If needed, you can create your own custom violation formatter as described below.

 #### Default